marcoscalleja/seizing-business-opportunities-with-R/README.md

 - **Challenge 2**: Introduction to Probability Models
 - **Final presentation**: Key insights, optimization levers & Modelling

-The participants of this project are mentioned in 'Seizing the business potential of vendex'
+The participants of this project are mentioned in 'Seizing the business potential of vendex' file